What is Estate Litigation?

 Who Can File a Claim Against the Estate?

 Anyone with a potential right or interest in the estate or the decedent’s trust can commence estate litigation.
-This includes someone who has evidence showing that they were improperly excluded from the decedent’s will or trust.
+This includes someone with evidence showing that they were improperly excluded from the decedent’s will or trust.

 How Long Do You Have to Bring a Claim?